 Food allergy or food intolerance?

 It can be very confusing working out whether it's a true allergy or just a food intolerance.
 True food allergy reactions typically happen pretty quickly after the particular foodstuff has been eaten and the reaction is a response of your baby’s immune system.
 Within hours or even minutes of eating, symptoms such as hives, pale skin, vomiting, diarrhoea and breathing problems can start.
 Reactions can happen even when a tiny amount of food is eaten.
 For some, even touching or inhaling the food can cause a reaction.
-The most common foods causing allergies are peanuts, tree nuts, cows’ milk, egg, wheat, soy, fish and shellfish.
+The most common foods causing allergies in the UK are peanuts, tree nuts, cows’ milk, egg, wheat, soy, fish and shellfish.

 Food intolerances tend to be reactions to foods inside the digestive system, and don’t involve the immune system.
 Lactose (the sugar in milk) intolerance is a common example of a food intolerance.
 Usually, small amounts of the problem food can be eaten before symptoms appear.
 They can be embarrassing as people often suffer from gas, stomach aches, bloating and diarrhoea.